Qarik-Group/minica-binaries/README.md

 [`minica`](https://github.com/jsha/minica) is a small, simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
 It's releases do not include pre-compiled binaries, so end users must have Golang installed to build/install the CLI from source.

-This project provides pre-compiled binaries for `minica` via a Concourse CI pipeline for Linux and MacOS.
+This project provides pre-compiled binaries for `minica` via a [Concourse CI pipeline](brew upgrade imagemagick) for Linux and MacOS.
+Let me know if you want Windows binaries (I'll need to figure out how to sign them).

 In addition, we will maintain Homebrew and Debian packages to install these binaries.